alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 ## 03/xx/22 -  Eric Smith -    Version 3.4.6
 **Updates:**
 -   Eliminate padding/margin for Table Border (Thanks to Jerry Poon)
+-   Add option to Navigate Next when selecting the Save button for inline editing (Thanks to Idan Damari)
+-   Rearranged the order of the options in the Table Behavior Section

 **Bug Fixes:**
 -   Fixed bug when using a % character in a column label [Issue-1069]